searchdiscovery/ga4-example-dl-spec/events/page_view.md

-# Account Created
+# Page View

-Fire whenever a user completes the process of registering for an account.
+Fire whenever a user views a page.
+This will usually be picked up automatically by GTM on desktop but may need to be manually sent on mobile.

 ## Javascript Code